rtjk/CROSS-PQClean/README.md

 `TODO`

 ### Parameter file
-Create a new file `set.h` with placeholders for the parameters in a set, the deinclude any external file.
-Define parameters such as the length of the public key as placeholders, wich will be substituted by actual values.

-finistions in here were previously done externally like in `Benchmarking/CMakeLists.txt`.
+Create a new file `set.h` with placeholders for the parameters in a set, the definitions in here were previously done externally like in `Benchmarking/CMakeLists.txt`.
 Include `set.h` in `parameters.h` and in the makefiles.

-### No external inludes in `api.h`
+### No external includes in `api.h`
 PQClean requires that the api file does not include any external file.
 Define parameters such as the length of the public key as placeholders, wich will be substituted by actual values.

 ## PQClean